 I cared for my grandparents for many years, and it changed the course of my life.
 After they passed, I went back to school to become a nurse.
 I also proudly served my country for 6 years in the United States Air Force.

 My 24+ years of nursing experience varies from acute and subacute care settings, to wound care, internal medicine and home health.
-I have also been an Assistant Director of Nursing at a skilled nursing facility.
+I have also been an Assistant Director of Nursing at a skilled nursing community.

 Realizing that working with the elderly is where my heart and passion lie, I joined the team at Oaks at Post Road in 2013.
 I began as a weekend supervisor and was later promoted to Wellness Director.
 In 2018 I was blessed to be given the opportunity to move into the role of Executive Director of the Oaks at Towne Lake.
 I am excited to be a part of this new community and look forward to serving your loved ones.